fx-ntm/Vue-DisplayTable/README.md

 ### Customizing Styles

 You can override styles using Tailwind's utility classes or your own CSS.
 The components use standard HTML table elements (`table`, `thead`, `tbody`, `tr`, `th`, `td`).

+## Honorable Mentions to the DataTables Library
+I've taken a huge inspiration by https://github.com/DataTables/DataTablesSrc while creating this library.
+At work I initially used DataTables for a project, after which I decided to make my own library to meet my project's individual needs.
+As I noticed that my own library strays far away from DataTables' design and principle (mainly the jQuery and Tailwind approach, Vue's reactivity approach compared to jQuery and some customization concerns I experienced), I've decided to open-source the code I've written.

 ## License